styleandclass/styleandclass.ca/readme.md

 If you're adding a second occurance of a content object (e.g. a talk) you may find the site duplicates the talk listing if the title is identical.
-This is a side effect of the way we're looping through each data file, and can easily be side- stepped by either ensuring there's only a single instance of a talk in talks.json.
+This is a side effect of the way we're looping through each data file, and can easily be side-stepped by either ensuring there's only a single instance of a talk in ``talks.json``.

 You may want a second listing anyway to update certain details about the talk;
 in that case, just make sure the titles are somehow different from each other --